WINTER SALE | 30% OFF | FREE SHIPPING Shop Now

 3 minute read time

-As summer approaches, sipping on a classic cocktail can be a beautiful thing, whether celebrating with friends or winding down, the flavors bring joy to so many.
+As summer approaches, sipping on a classic cocktail can seem all the more inviting.
+Whether celebrating with friends or winding down, the flavors bring joy to so many.

-Although many people are eager to socialize at bars and restaurants, they’re not always ordering beers, wines and cocktails.
-The last year has continued to see a big surge for non-alcoholic drinks as the sober-curious trend grows, with Google searches revealing there are over 22,200 searches a month for ‘mocktail recipes’.
+Although many people are eager to socialize at bars and restaurants, they’re not always ordering beers, wines, and cocktails.
+The last year has continued to see a big surge for non-alcoholic drinks as sober-curious trends grow, and so too do internet searches for phrases like ‘best mocktail recipes’ or ‘most popular non-alcoholic cocktails.’
+Mocktails are clearly on the up!

-But the mocktail selection has evolved, with bartenders tapping into products to create drinks that are well balanced and just as tasty as an alcoholic beverage.
-According to data from Nielson, non-alcoholic and low-alcohol sales increased to $331 million during the last year, with a 315% increase in online purchases further revealing alcohol consumption is at its lowest within the last decade.
+Mocktail selections have evolved, with bartenders tapping into products to create drinks that are well-balanced and just as tasty as the alcoholic alternative.
+According to data from Nielson, non-alcoholic and low-alcohol sales increased to $331 million during the last year, with a 315% increase in online purchases.
+Alcohol consumption is at its lowest within the last decade.

 Many of us have become aware of the effects of alcohol on our bodies and are more careful with what we are consuming.
-Mocktails meet the needs of those who might have an alcohol intolerance but still desire something sweet without the hangover – what’s better than that?
+Luckily, mocktails meet the needs of those who might have an alcohol intolerance but still desire something sweet without the hangover – what’s better than that?

-To find out just what mocktails are popular in the US in 2022, we looked at a range of mocktail searches on Google to reveal the recipes which Americans can’t stop looking for.
+To find out what mocktails are popular in the US, we crunched the numbers and looked at internet searches to reveal the recipes that Americans can’t stop looking for.

 1. Shirley Temple – 14,800 searches